fortunejs/fortune/README.md

 Harvesterjs is currently under heavy development, we are reworking the DSL and adding a bunch of big new features.

-Documentation is a pretty much non-existent at this point, however when the dust settles we will get this into proper shape with reference docs, tutorials and screencasts.
+Documentation is a pretty sparse right now, however when the dust settles a bit we will get this into proper shape with reference docs, tutorials and screencasts.

 ### JSON-API Features